zihan-wu/SenateQuotationWeb/index.md

 ## Quotations can predict election result!

 We further explore if the election results can be predicted from the quotation data.
-We use the **monthly aggregated quotation feature vectors** used in clustering analysis above.
-Besides, the party affiliation can have significant effect on the result.
-For senate candidates in each state's election, we find the **vote rate of their affiliated party** in previous presidential election[2].
+We use the **monthly aggregated quotation feature vectors** used in the clustering analysis above.
+Besides, party affiliation can have a significant effect on the result.
+For senate candidates in each state's election, we find the **vote rate of their affiliated party** in the previous presidential election[2].
 This party vote rate reflects the overall ideology of the state.
-We concatenate this vote feature to the quotation feature vectors and use this 11-dimensional vector for predicting the election result.
+We concatenate this voting feature to the quotation feature vectors and use this 11-dimensional vector for predicting the election result.

 **TO DO: add results**

 ## Sentiment of quotations cannot reflect support rate.

 For quotations mentioning senate candidates, they contain attitudes (positive or negative) of the speaker toward the mentioned politicians.
-We can use **VADER** sentiment analysis package to extract such attitudes.
+We can use the **VADER** sentiment analysis package to extract such attitudes.
 For instance, let's look at how sentiments toward Bernie Sanders changes over time.

 <p align="center">
   <img src="figures/sanders_senti.png" />